joehattori/xv6-rv32im/README.md

 will pull a docker image with necessary tools and starts a container.

 # curl
 `curl`-like program will run!
-It prints the response to the GET request to the specified url.
+It prints the response of the GET request to the specified url.
 ```bash
 $ make qemu
 # in qemu environment